 SERVE Cover and refrigerate to cool for at least 30 minutes.
 Can be made ahead but do serve it at room temperature.
 Keeps for several days.

-SALT For the longest time, I made this salad with two teaspoons of salt in the cooking water and two teaspoons in the salad itself.
-In the latest batch, that seemed waaaay too salty so I've cut that back to one teaspoon each.
+- SALT For the longest time, I made this salad with two teaspoons of salt in the salad.
+In the latest batch, that seemed waaaay too salty so I've cut that back to one teaspoon.

-CAN YOU TELL?
+- CAN YOU TELL?
 This is one of my very favorite salads, it's so good and so versatile.
-People love it.
+People love it and so do I!

 More Hearty Salads